-Teresa Kaufman, Treasurer, Associate at Dryg & Associates, CPAs, P.C.
+Teresa Kaufman, Dryg & Associates, CPAs, P.C., Board Treasurer

 Teresa is a CPA with eleven years of experience in public accounting specializing in individual, partnership and corporate taxation as well as tax and retirement planning.
 She was on the board of directors of Partnership for Sustainability prior to happily accepting her board position with Homeless Gear.
 Teresa is currently an associate at Dryg & Associates, CPAs P.C. where she prepares and also reviews complex tax returns.
 Teresa enjoys spending time with her two beautiful teenage daughters.
 Teresa currently serves as the Treasurer of Hand Up.

 Anne G. Fisher, President, Innovative OT Solutions and Affiliate Professor, Colorado State University